JustinToribio/ml-pipeline/README.md

 # Running the pipeline

+## Download this repo to your local machine.

+Make sure the parent folder is named ` ml-pipeline-main`, which should be the default name given when downloading this repo from GitHub.

+## Execute the commands
-Execute all of the following commands from the parent directory of this repository.
+Make sure Docker is running on your local machine and then execute all of the following commands from the parent directory of this repository.

 Build the task images: